davidpaps/pocket_positivity_frontend/README.md

 npm i -g expo-cli
 ```

 Once this has installed you are ready to run the app.
-You will then need to visit either the [App Store](https://apps.apple.com/us/app/expo-client/id982107779) for use with `iOS`, or the [Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_GB) for use on `Android`.
-Omce the app has downloaded on the handheld device, and after you have signed up for a free account, you can then type in the command line:
+You will then need download the Expo app.
+Visit either the [App Store](https://apps.apple.com/us/app/expo-client/id982107779) for use with `iOS`, or the [Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_GB) for use on `Android`.
+Once the app has downloaded on the handheld device, and after you have signed up for a free account, you can then type in the command line:

 ```
 yarn start